The Product Regulation and Liability Review: Portugal

 Only damages that have been caused by defects in products (and not the matter of causation) are covered by the Product Liability Law.
-The general provisions concerning the obligation to indemnify, causation and indemnifiable damages apply, in particular Article 563 of the Portuguese Civil Code, as referred to in Section IV.ii, above.
+The general provisions concerning the obligation to indemnify, causation and indemnifiable damages apply – in particular Article 563 of the Portuguese Civil Code, as referred to in Section IV.ii, above.
 However, pursuant to Article 8 of the Product Liability Law, the recoverable damages in the case of product liability are limited to those related to death or personal injuries and to property other than the defective product, provided, in the latter case, that such damages exceed €500.
-In addition, recoverable damages are limited to those caused to property of a type ordinarily intended for private use or consumption and that has mainly been used in such way by the damaged party.
+In addition, recoverable damages are limited to those caused to property of a type ordinarily intended for private use or consumption and that has mainly been used in such a way by the damaged party.

-In specific cases, the 'private use' criterion may be of limited use, especially in respect to items of property normally used for both private and professional purposes.
+In specific cases, the 'private use' criterion may be of limited use, especially in respect of items of property normally used for both private and professional purposes.
 In any event, the damaged party will bear the burden of proving the prevalent private use of such items of property.

 There is no maximum amount of damages that may be recoverable.